Full class list and documentation

 Parameters

-• params (str) – Path to a parameter yaml file.
+• params (str) – Path to a parameter yaml file or a parameter dict.

 • return_uv (bool) – If true, do not write results to file and return uv_out.
 (Default False)